c-scholz/tm-shenanigans/commands/README.md

 # nickname

-To use the command replace the following words in the command with the corresponding text.
+To use the command replace the following keywords in the command with the corresponding values.
 Use `${name}` to display the name in the texts.
 Only replace text inside the backticks ``` `TEXT_TO_REPLACE` ```.
 | VARIABLE | value |